Davidyz/VectorCode/docs/cli.md

 > v0.6.3.
 > ChromaDB recently released v1.0.0, which may not work with VectorCode.
 I'm
 > testing with v1.0.0 and will publish a new release when it's ready.
+> **If you are running ChromaDB in Docker or Docker Compose, see the new [Connecting to a Local ChromaDB Docker Instance](#connecting-to-a-local-chromadb-docker-instance) section for detailed setup and configuration instructions.**

 #### For Windows Users